-Master District pursuant to the Master District Contract for the purpose purchasing and constructing the Master Water/Sewer/Drainage Facilities.
-The Master District has previously issued eight series of Water/Sewer/Drainage Contract Revenue Bonds, one series of Water/Sewer/Drainage Contract Revenue Refunding Bonds and three series of Road Contract Revenue Bonds (defined herein).
+The Master District has previously issued nine series of Water/Sewer/Drainage Contract Revenue Bonds and four series of Road Contract Revenue Bonds (defined herein).
 To provide facilities for the entire Service Area, the Master District is authorized by the Master District Contract to issue contract revenue bonds ("Contract Revenue Bonds"): (i) in an amount not to exceed \$754,660,000 in principal amount for the purpose of constructing and acquiring all regional water, sanitary sewer and drainage facilities and for the purpose of refunding same; (ii) in an amount not to exceed \$64,550,000 in principal amount for the purpose of constructing and acquiring all regional park/recreational facilities and for the purpose of refunding same; and (iii) in an amount not to exceed \$350,600,000 in principal amount for the purpose of constructing and acquiring all regional road facilities and for the purpose of refunding same.
-Any additional Water/Sewer/Drainage Contract Revenue Bonds issued by the Master District will be on parity with the Bonds.
+Any additional Water/Sewer/Drainage Contract Revenue Bonds and any additional Road Contract Revenue Bonds issued by the Master District will be on parity with the Bonds.
+The Master District expects to issue Park Contract Revenue Bonds for the first time in 2021.
+The Master District expects to issue \$6,545,000 in aggregate principal amount of additional Water/Sewer/Drainage Contract Revenue Bonds in fall 2020, with an expected delivery date on or about October 8, 2020.

-The Bonds are issued pursuant to the Master District Contract, an order of the TCEQ, a resolution authorizing the issuance of the Bonds (the "Bond Resolution"), the Water/Sewer/Drainage Indenture, the Texas Constitution and the general laws of the State of Texas.
-See "RISK FACTORS - Future Debt," and "THE BONDS - Authority for Issuance" and "-Issuance of Additional Debt."
+The Bonds are issued pursuant to the Master District Contract, a resolution authorizing the issuance of the Bonds (the "Bond Resolution"), the Water/Sewer/Drainage Indenture, the Texas Constitution and the general laws of the State of Texas.
+See "THE BONDS - Authority for Issuance," - "Issuance of Additional Debt" and "RISK FACTORS - Future Debt."

-Tax-Exempt Obligations.....

-The Bonds will not be "qualified tax-exempt obligations" within the meaning of the Internal Revenue Code of 1986, as amended.
+Not Qualified Tax-Exempt Obligations.......
+The District has not designated the Bonds as "qualified tax-exempt obligations" within the meaning of the Internal Revenue Code of 1986, as amended.